dbudzik/project9_SHM/manuscript.md

 *As shown above, the given data set contained a large quantity of NA data values which are all located in the undamaged portion.*

 Between populating or removing the missing data, the missing results will be dropped.
-The reason for this decision is because populating the missing values with the mean of the training data will mostly develop a new dataset that does not have all the original parameters.
+The reason for this decision is because populating the missing values with the mean of the training data will mostly develope a new dataset that does not have all the original parameters.

-**Aesthetic modification for easier comprehension of the training data** The provided training dataframe had columns names such as DA04, which corresponds to the sensor located in the first floor west side.
+**Aesthetic modifitication for easier comprehension of the training data**

+The provided trainign dataframe had columns names such as DA04, which corresponds to the sensor located in the first flor west side.
 Instead of keeping these columns names, the datasets were named as shown below.
 <img src="images/columnsnames.JPG" width="300"/>
 </p>
 <p>